 - Receiving approved transfer credit on the Entrance Credit Report (ECR) in computer science, mathematics, or statistics from international high school leaving exams (e.g., French Baccalaureate, GCE Advanced Level examination, etc.) or courses taken within the eight years prior to matriculation worth three points and equivalent to those classes on the list of approved courses below, as determined by the Dean of Students Office.

 Students who have not fulfilled the quantitative reasoning requirement through standardized scores or transfer credit may take the GS Quantitative Reasoning Exam during or prior to Orientation Week.

 Based on the QR exam results, GS advisors will help students choose a course from the GS-approved list of quantitative reasoning courses.
 When choosing a QR course, students must ensure that they have reviewed and have met the specified prerequisites for the course prior to enrollment.

 Any course selected from the following departments fulfills the quantitative reasoning requirement when passed with a satisfactory letter grade:

 - Economics (Columbia department only)

 Approved Columbia courses in computer science, mathematics, and statistics may count toward both the QR requirement and the science requirement.
-Approved transfer credit for a course in computer science, mathematics, or statistics may count toward both the QR and science requirements as well; however, the course must have been taken within the last eight years prior to matriculation to satisfy the QR requirement.
+Approved transfer credit for relevant courses in computer science, mathematics, and statistics may count toward both the QR and one science requirement as well; however, the course must have been taken within the last eight years prior to matriculation to satisfy the QR requirement.

 College Algebra and Analytic Geometry (MATH UN1003) (or the equivalent) may count toward the QR requirement only.